sawi-app/sawi/readme.md

 - [**format**](https://www.prisma.io/docs/reference/api-reference/command-reference#format): Correctly format your Prisma schema.
 - [**studio**](https://www.prisma.io/docs/reference/api-reference/command-reference#studio): Open Prisma Studio, a visual interface for your database.

-#### 🧐 Need More Help?
+## 🧐 Need More Help?

 If you have questions or run into issues, feel free to raise an issue on the [Riwaq-PG repository](https://github.com/mahd-dev/riwaq-pg) or consult the official documentation for [PostgreSQL](https://www.postgresql.org/docs/), [PostGraphile](https://www.graphile.org/postgraphile/introduction/), and [Prisma](https://www.prisma.io/docs/).

 ---

 Thank you for choosing Riwaq-PG!
-Happy coding! 🚀
+Happy migrating :p 🚀